 Scott D. Rosenbaum

 WRITER | PRODUCER | DIRECTOR

-In 2007, Scott met Oscar-nominated director Spike Lee who, after reading a draft of The Perfect Age and viewing Coda, invited Rosenbaum to apprentice with him during the filming of his World War II epic, Miracle at St. Anna.
+In 2007, Scott met Oscar-winning director Spike Lee who, after reading a draft of The Perfect Age and viewing Coda, invited Rosenbaum to apprentice with him during the filming of his World War II epic, Miracle at St. Anna.
 This experience took him to Rome and Tuscany where Miracle was filmed on location.
 After returning to New York, Rosenbaum finalized rewrites on The Perfect Age with writing partner Jasin Cadic.
 The Perfect Age of Rock ‘n’ Roll, released in 2011 stars Kevin Zegers, Lukas Haas, Jason Ritter, Taryn Manning, and the iconic Peter Fonda.

-Rosenbaum began filming the short documentary, Life & Larry Brown in the fall of 2018.
+Rosenbaum began filming the award-winning short documentary, Life & Larry Brown in the fall of 2018.
 The film chronicles the tragic story of Larry Brown’s life from his torturous upbringing in Forsyth, Georgia --- by age seven he had endured constant abuse and beatings at the hands of the local residents -- through his release after a thirty-five-year prison sentence for murder.
 Over the course of his incarceration, in seven of New York State’s maximum-security penitentiaries, Larry turned to the guitar and music for salvation.
 His playing earned him a privileged position within the penitentiary system in his words, “simply because they liked the music.”
 This powerful and close-up meditation peels back the layers on race in America through the eyes of 65-year-old Larry Brown as he reflects on love, loss, regret, and hope.